karolinaszy/manual_tests_challenge/README.md

 - to make sure if all app's functionalities (determined in the particular project) have been tested
 - to provide all needed data (about how the app is operating) for new people joining the project
 - to detect bugs
-- to provide high quality software, and product as expected, to the customers
+- to provide high-quality software, and products as expected, to the customers

 </details>
 </details>